mukthaK/expensify-fullstack-capstone-react/README.md

 ## Responsive
 App is strongly built to be usuable on mobile devices, as well as responsive across mobile, tablet, laptop, and desktop screen resolutions.

-## Development Roadmap ???
+## Development Roadmap
 This is v1.0 of the app, but future enhancements are expected to include:
-* To enable users to add/track habits over a period of time
+* To enable users to update/delete a bill
-* Enable notification to user prior a habit to be done
+* Enable reminder notification to user when they have to pay the bill
-* Enable users to customize their habit page by adding images, etc
-* Make a twitter post once a habit is checked-in
+* Show the activity log of when a bill is added, when amount is settled, etc

 #  The typical command lines for capstone projects